splatboy20081/MeBot/README.md

 # Python-Discord-Bot-Template
-This repository is a template that everyone can use for the start of their discord bot.
+This repository is a bot.

 The list of update are available [here](UPDATES.md).